Valloric/val.markovic.io/content/blog/a-vim-plugin-that-always-highlights-the-enclosing-tags.md

 Just recently I started editing HTML much more than I usually do[^html] and I noticed Vim was missing an awesome feature Notepad++ had.
-The last time I used Notepad++ was many years ago, but I still remember it used to highlight the other tag in the pair when your cursor was inside the one of them.
+The last time I used Notepad++ was many years ago, but I still remember it used to highlight the other tag in the pair when your cursor was inside one of them.

 [^html]: I write it in bursts, but day-to-day I mostly write C++ or Python.